Original Wednesday Addams Taken Off Life Support, Dies at 64

 Despite a number of variations over the years—including the iconic ’90s films starring Christina Ricci as Wednesday—Loring was the first to play the character in the TV adaptation of Charles Addams’ New Yorker cartoons.
 The show ran for two seasons between 1964-1966.
 Ricci also had not commented by the time of publication.

-Loring, who was eight at the time she filmed the series, was ultimately picked because of her likeness to Carolyn Jones, who played the matriarch Morticia Addams in the series.
+Loring, who was 8 at the time she filmed the end of the series, was ultimately picked because of her likeness to Carolyn Jones, who played the matriarch Morticia Addams in the series.
 According to entertainment publicist Danny Deraney, her ability to memorize her lines quickly helped nail her the part.

-John Astin, who played patriarch Gomez Addams, is now the only living cast member from the original series.
+John Astin, who played patriarch Gomez Addams, is now the only surviving cast member from the original series.

 Larry Thomas, who played the Soup Nazi on Seinfeld, wrote that the pair had been friends since they were teenagers.
 “I am a little too shaken and saddened to make many calls and I know you’d want to know.”